Nechat-Houssam/Web_M1/README.md

 - Export scheduling data to popular calendar formats
 - Customizable room settings and configurations
 - Easy to use, intuitive interface

+# Sketch

+## Logo sketch

+Insert image or description of the logo sketch here.

+## Main User View Sketch

+Insert image or description of the main user view sketch here.

+## Admin View Sketch

+Insert image or description of the admin view sketch here.